Integrated Diagnostics Holdings Plc

 The development and regulatory approval of several vaccine approvals in late 2020 and early 2021 has raised hopes of a turnaround in the pandemic, with the IMF now projecting the global economy to grow by 5.5% in 2021 and 4.2% in 2022.
 According to the IMG, the strength of the recovery is projected to vary significantly across countries, depending on access to medical interventions, effectiveness of policy support, exposure to cross-country spillovers, and structural characteristics entering the crisis.

-Foreign currency risk: The Group is exposed to foreign currency risk on the cost side of the business.
+Foreign currency and banking regulation risk Foreign currency risk: The Group is exposed to foreign currency risk on the cost side of the business.
 The majority of supplies it acquires are paid in Egyptian pounds (EGP), but given they are imported, their price will vary with the rate of exchange between the EGP and foreign currencies.
 In addition, a portion of supplies are priced and paid in foreign currencies.

 The CBE moved to a fully floating foreign exchange regime on 3 November 2016, since which time the value of the Egyptian pound against the US dollar has been set by the interbank market.
 After losing more than 50% of its value in 2016, the Egyptian pound closed 2020 at mid-market CBE rate of 15.73 per US$1 against an opening rate of EGP 15.04.